rust-lang/book/nostarch/chapter11.md

 }
 ```

-The test module and function generated automatically by `cargo new`
+Listing 11-1: The test module and function generated automatically by `cargo
+new`

 For now, let’s ignore the top two lines and focus on the function.
 Note the
 `#[test]` annotation [1]: this attribute indicates this is a test function, so